FCC-Mcr/main-site/content/learning-resources/front-end/index.md

 ---
 title: Front End
+description: The practice of producing HTML, CSS and JavaScript for a website or Web Application so that a user can see and interact with them directly.
+This is what the user of your web app or static website will see, and interact with - kinda like the stars of the show on stage.
 ---

 The practice of producing HTML, CSS and JavaScript for a website or Web Application so that a user can see and interact with them directly.